 Our plan is to use a coordinated effort approach.
 With the help of some of the many Churches, like-minded groups, government, county agencies and volunteers dedicated to solving the issues of hunger & homelessness.
 We feel confident we can affect real change.
 We hold fundraisers, auctions, Food, & Clothing Drives.
 We also accept donations in-kind, cash, homes, trailer, vacant land, anything we can auction off to raise funds for our projects.
 Working together, helping one homeless person at a time we can end hunger ant the homelessness crisis.

-I'm a proud Army brat, raised between New York State and Germany, spent much of my young life traveling the world.
-My personal experience with disabilities began over 20 years ago.
-Life changed, but doors opened and I returned to college, earning a Bachelors in Psychology with a minor in Family Studies and a Master’s Degree in Community and Mental Health Counseling.
-I don’t see myself as a person with a disability, but as a hardworking independent woman who has some challenges.
-I love helping others and I understand how they feel, I have been on both sides of the desk.
+A proud Army brat, raised between New York State and Germany, Debbie spent much of her young life traveling the world.
+Her personal experience with disabilities began over 20 years ago.
+Life changed, but doors opened and she returned to college, earning a Bachelors in Psychology with a minor in Family Studies and a Master’s Degree in Community and Mental Health Counseling.
+She began her mental health counseling career at Job Corps, working with at-risk youth, mostly dual diagnosis and set up the first interdisciplinary team on campus, which included IEPs that were shared with both vocational training and residential living.
+She introduced a program Seeking Empowerment Balance and Awareness, the program provided group sessions to youth designated “least likely to complete the program.”
+SEBA as it was called had a 90 percent success rate, higher than that of the center itself.
+“The intrinsic value I receive from our consumers is truly a blessing.
+I don’t see myself as a person with a disability, but as a hardworking independent woman who has some challenges.”

 I consider myself to be a passionate community servant with the ability to motivate and inspire individuals in identifying their potential.
 With this ongoing quest to give, I have been able to promote significant, positive change in communities and individuals through advocacy, empowered by compassion.
 I take pride in engaging in community building.
 As a native New Yorker raised in Harlem, I have grown to be familiar with a "keep on keeping on" mindset.
 My mission in life is to use these attributes to become a voice to the voiceless and a beacon of hope to the hopeless.